 - Existing projects that commenced without express provision for the impacts of COVID-19

 - Contracts that have commenced in the last few months and which contain bespoke COVID-19 provisions.

-This guide deals primarily with the first two scenarios.
 Where parties have already made bespoke arrangements in recently formed contracts to deal with COVID-19, those arrangements will take precedence.
 However, in the event that issues arise, the parties may wish to refer to these recommendations to help resolve them.

 There are some principles that apply equally, whether dealing with the allocation of the cost and time impacts of what has already happened on existing projects, or the management and ownership of risks in relation to future projects.

 In both cases, the focus of all parties should be on working collaboratively to resolve challenges in the most time and cost effective manner, ensuring that any costs are distributed fairly based on what each party can bear.